 Please be aware, once a Coggins test is finalized, it cannot be altered without re-testing (at the owner’s expense).
 This includes collecting a new blood sample and pictures.

 - Know which horses will need to have their blood drawn and their pictures taken, and have them ready.

 - They should be relatively free of mud and dirt and naked (no blankets, no bell boots, and no bandages).

 Receiving the results:

 Emergency Coggins: ECO offers an “Emergency” Coggins.
 We can have results to you within one business day of the blood draw provided you deliver the blood (and paperwork) to the the OFFICE PRIOR TO 2:00 PM for next day results.
 This test is available for an increased fee.
-The completed form can be faxed to you after the test is finished, emailed if processed through GVL, or you may make arrangements to pick it up.

 Health Certificates: Certificates of Veterinary Inspection (CVI), more commonly known as “health certificates,” are required for each horse when traveling out of state (or country).
 Most horse shows are also starting to require CVI’s for horses entered to compete regardless of their origin.
 Health certificates are traditionally valid for 30 days, although some shows have more stringent requirements (like 72 hours).
 For a health certificate/CVI to be written, ECO needs to examine your horse to ensure that he/she is healthy.
 We must also have a current negative Coggins test and need the following information: